mChataign/Beyond-Surrogate-Modeling-Learning-the-Local-Volatility-Via-Shape-Constraints/README.md

 Notebook dupireNN.ipynb implements neural network local volatility from price with the Dupire formula but without any constraint.

-Notebook NeuralNetwork.ipynb implements neural network local volatility from implied volatility with neural network.
+Notebook NeuralNetwork.ipynb implements neural network local volatility from implied volatility with neural network and from price.

 Notebook LocVolGatheral.ipynb implements neural network local volatility from implied volatility with SSVI.
+It also provides backtests for SSVI and Gaussian process interpolation.

 The code folder contains python script for our library :
 - BS.py offers some service related to black-scholes model (implied volatility calibration, pricing ...).